Sustainability

 User Flow:

-Tag Items: Upon scanning, users can tag items as “Consume Soon,” “Remind Me Later,” or “Share with Friends.”
+Tag items: Upon scanning, users can tag items as “Consume Soon,” “Remind Me Later,” or “Share with Friends.”

-Timely Reminders: The app sends push notifications to remind users of items nearing expiry.
+Timely reminders: The app sends push notifications to remind users of items nearing expiry.

 Track environmental impact and compete on sustainability

 Why is it important?
-Engages users with gamification elements like a leaderboard, encouraging them to make greener choices.
+Engages users with gamification elements like leaderboard, encouraging them to make greener choices.